pwtail/readme/README.md

     ws.send(f'Order #{order.id} will be delivered in {mins} minutes.')
 ```

 What we see above is a regular synchronous django view.
-Except the last line: `ws.send` cannot be a synchronous call
+Except the last line: `ws.send` cannot really be a synchronous call
 if it is a server-sent message.
 However, we can imagine that we have a separate service for sending messages, and that
 `ws.send` uses either a ws connection to it, or any other way of communication.
 So, a perfectly valid django view.